 Other treatments can help to preserve or protect your teeth, or can be used to straighten up badly misaligned teeth, or to replace them completely.

 These include treatments to repair teeth damaged by trauma or decay.
 Methods include such as dental bonding, tooth colored fillings, as well as inlays and onlays.
 Other treatments offer more extensive protection for teeth and include full dental crowns.
+Along with dental treatments you could also consider facial treatments and anti-aging treatments to restore your youthful appearance.

 Teeth that are missing completely can be replaced in a few different ways that include bridges and dental implants.
 Traditionally, bridges are supported by existing teeth but if these teeth are missing completely then dental implants is a good option.